-- You must be admitted at least five weeks prior to the start of classes.
+- Apply for Admission (you must be admitted into Bridge at least five weeks prior to the start of classes)

-- Once you've been accepted to the Bridge Program return a signed copy of your Bridge Contract to secure your place in the program (five weeks prior to classes starting)
+- Once you've been accepted to the Bridge Program, return a signed copy of your Bridge Contract to Sissy Speirs to secure your place in the program.

-- Complete Math and English Placement tests at least three weeks before classes start.
+- Complete Math and/or English Placement testing at least three weeks before classes start.

 - Here is a list of Frequently Asked Questions regarding the Bridge Program.